1-877-929-7245

 Day 6 - Coastal Da Nang and on to Hoi An

-Traveling by train after breakfast this morning, we admire views of Vietnam's mountains and coastline along the route to Da Nang.
-On arrival, we explore the Cham Museum, learning about the art and sculptures of the Champa civilization that flourished along the coast from the 2nd century to 1832, before viewing the Marble Mountains - five limestone and marble hills containing atmospheric Buddhist and Hindu grottoes.
+On arrival, we explore the Cham Museum, learning about the art and sculptures of the Champa civilization that flourished along the coast from the 2nd century to 1832, before viewing the Marble Mountains - five limestone and marble hills containing atmospheric Buddhist and Hindu grottos.

-Hoi An is renowned for its monthly lantern festivals, night markets and bespoke tailors with suits ready in a few hours.
-Stroll amongst the yellow façades of the Old Town bedecked with bougainvillea and marvel at the colorful lanterns casting their glow on the streets and flowers as the night draws in.
+After some free time to admire this picturesque setting, we transfer to our four-star boutique hotel in central Hoi An, where the rest of the day is free to relax by our colonial-style hotel's pool or step out to explore our new surroundings.
+Hoi An is renowned for its monthly lantern festivals, night markets and bespoke tailors, with suits ready in a few hours.
+Stroll amongst the yellow façades of Old Town, bedecked with bougainvillea and marvel at the colorful lanterns casting their glow onto the streets and flowers as the night draws in.
+Overnight Hoi An.

 Day 7 - Sightseeing in the ‘Lantern City’